Photonic quantum generative adversarial networks for classical data: Abstract

 \section{Abstract}

-When Generative Adversarial Networks (GANs) first emerged, they marked a breakthrough in the field of classical machine learning.
-Researchers have since designed quantum versions of the algorithm, both for the generation of classical and quantum data, but most work so far has focused on qubit-based architectures.
-In this article, we focus on photonic quantum computing and present a quantum GAN based on linear optical circuits and Fock-space encoding for the generation of classical data.
-We explore the trainability and the performance of the model in a proof-of-concept image generation scenario.
-We then conduct an experiment where we train our quantum GAN on Quandela's photonic quantum processor \emph{Ascella}.
+In generative learning, models are trained to produce new samples that follow the distribution of the target data.
+These models were historically difficult to train, until proposals such as Generative Adversarial Networks (GANs) emerged, where a generative and a discriminative model compete against each other in a minimax game.
+Quantum versions of the algorithm were since designed, both for the generation of classical and quantum data.
+While most work so far has focused on qubit-based architectures, in this article we present a quantum GAN based on linear optical circuits and Fock-space encoding, which makes it compatible with near-term photonic quantum computing.
+We demonstrate that the model can learn to generate images by training the model end-to-end experimentally on a single-photon quantum processor.